-That sounds amazing, doesn’t?
-Now, please don’t punish the messenger, but when something sounds too good to be true … it usually is.
+That sounds amazing, doesn’t it?
+Please don’t punish the messenger, but when something sounds too good to be true … it usually is.
 Before you rush to grab a bottle of liquid chlorophyll drops (if you haven’t already), it’s important to know a key piece of information that never surfaced on TikTok.

 What Does Liquid Chlorophyll Do?

-Liquid chlorophyll is an extract of chlorophyll — which is the antioxidant-rich pigment that gives all green plant foods their color (not to be mistaken for “liquid chlorella”, which is an algae extract that’s rich in chlorophyll).
-So, when you eat broccoli, kale, spinach, Swiss chard, chlorella, spirulina, or wheatgrass, you’re ingesting chlorophyll.
+Liquid chlorophyll is an extract of chlorophyll — the antioxidant-rich pigment that gives all green plant foods their color (not to be mistaken for “liquid chlorella,” an algae extract rich in chlorophyll).
+So, you're ingesting chlorophyll when you eat broccoli, kale, spinach, Swiss chard, chlorella, spirulina, or wheatgrass.
 The darker green a plant food is, the richer in chlorophyll it will be.

 So, what do chlorophyll drops do?
-When taking liquid chlorophyll, you’re likely ingesting a semi-synthetic compound called chlorophyllin — which is a chemical, water-soluble derivative of chlorophyll and not the real, true stuff.
+When taking liquid chlorophyll, you’re likely ingesting a semi-synthetic compound called chlorophyllin — a chemical, water-soluble derivative of chlorophyll and not the real, true stuff.

-The reason chlorophyllin is used in supplements instead of true chlorophyll is because true chlorophyll is naturally in an oil-soluble form when extracted, which isn’t ideal for supplementation.
+Chlorophyllin is used in supplements instead of true chlorophyll because true chlorophyll is naturally in an oil-soluble form when extracted, which isn’t ideal for supplementation.

 If you’re looking for true chlorophyll and want to receive all the health benefits it has to offer, it’s best to get your daily serving of chlorophyll straight from the source by eating dark leafy greens or chlorella, which are both naturally abundant in chlorophyll.